Boost your revenue with optimal UX

 Overall, you can segment using user-based, session-based, and behavior-based (UX) metrics depending on your specific goals.

 A data-driven approach to increasing conversion rates will help you better understand friction points and conversion opportunities.
-Traditional analytics tools will not be able to give you a good understanding of these, though – you will need digital experience analytics that help you visualize the user experience.
+Segmentation is the crucial first step but it will not be able to give you a complete understanding of these, though – you will need digital experience analytics that help you visualize the entire user experience.

 Instrumentation-free funnels are one tool that can provide the needed data – even retroactively (as opposed to manually tagging events and funnels where there is no historic data available before the creation of the specific funnel).
 With funnels, you can define the drop-off point with precision and apply mobile user segmentation to further narrow down the search for the culprit.